How to keep things clean AND keep ducks

 2. Duck breeds

 Different duck breeds vary significantly in size.
-As such, a 1 pound Call duck will be a lot less messy than a 9 pound Silver Appleyard — not for lack of effort but for lack of ability.
+As such, a one pound Call duck will be a lot less messy than a 9 pound Silver Appleyard — not for lack of effort but for lack of ability.

 Much to their chagrin, a smaller breed simply can’t produce as much poop, feathers, and muck as a larger breed.